sevensense-robotics/core_research_manual/pages/installation_and_upgrade.md

 # Installation

-The Alphasense Core driver binaries for Ubuntu are available from the Sevensense APT repositories.
+The Core Research driver binaries for Ubuntu are available from the Sevensense APT repositories.
 The packages are built for Ubuntu 18.04/ROS Melodic and Ubuntu 20.04/ROS Noetic, both for AMD64 (also known as x86_64) and ARM64 architectures.

 Please follow the instructions below for the installation procedure.